 - When both parties have finished presenting their cases, the judge will rule on each disputed issue and ultimately grant a final divorce decree.

-How a Divorce Attorney at the Burnham Law Firm Can Help
+How a Divorce Attorney at Burnham Law Can Help

 At any point during the process, high-tension situations can erupt into full-on litigation battles.
 Sound advice and effective representation from the top rated divorce lawyers at Burnham Law, however, can help you stay focused throughout the process.